tobetz/LegoMicroscope/README.md

 In this repository you will find the following key information to built your own Lego Microscope:
 - The building instructions as [PDF][pdf]
-- The parts lists as [Bricklink ldr][ LegoMicroscope/Just_Plans_and_Parts/Mikroscope_plan_parts_Bricklink.ldr ] list.
+- The parts lists as [Bricklink ldr][bricklink_list] list.
 You can use the Bricklink list to quickly get the bricks in case you have no Lego at home.
 - The links to webpages that sell the ocular lenses ([Europe][EU_Lense], [UK][UK_Lense])
 - The smartphone lens we use here (iPhone 5s camera module).
 - The [Textfile][explorer_text] of the Explorer Kit, which will help you to learn about microscopy and optics while you build the microscope.
 Or even better, the [ZIP][explorer_zip] file of the explorer kit.